 When your application has been received and processed we will send your IDP via the delivery option you selected.

 For New Zealand addresses, you'll receive your IDP within three to five working days.
-For all other addresses, you'll receive your IDP within seven to 21 working days, depending on the delivery method you choose.
+For all overseas addresses, you'll receive your IDP within four to 12 working days, depending on the delivery method you choose.

 The AA accepts no liability for the free replacement of any correctly addressed document once it has been delivered to a postal or courier service for onward delivery.